-FBI raids home of Putin ally Oleg Deripaska
+FBI raids homes linked to Putin ally Oleg Deripaska

-FBI agents on Tuesday raided the Washington, D.C., home of Russian oligarch Oleg Deripaska, according to media reports.
+FBI agents on Tuesday raided homes in Washington, D.C., and in New York City connected to Russian oligarch Oleg Deripaska, a Russian billionaire with ties to the Kremlin and to Paul Manafort, the onetime chairman of Donald Trump’s 2016 presidential campaign.

-It was not immediately clear why the agents were at Mr. Deripaska‘s home, but an FBI spokesperson told NBC News that they were conducting “law enforcement activity at the home.”
+It was not immediately clear why the agents were at the home in the District’s Kalorama neighborhood, but an FBI spokesperson told The Washington Times that they were “conducting court-authorized law enforcement activity” at the mansion.

-An industrial tycoon, Mr. Deripaska is a close ally of Russian President Vladimir Putin, and he became known in the U.S. for his ties to former Trump campaign chairman Paul Manafort.
+An industrial tycoon, Mr. Deripaska is a close ally of Russian President Vladimir Putin, and he became known in the U.S. for his ties to Manafort.

 Manafort was convicted in 2018 on tax and bank fraud charges stemming from special counsel Robert Mueller’s investigation into Russian interference in the 2016 presidential election.